surfliner/surfliner-mirror/starlight/README.md

    `app/assets/images/themes/theme-name`.
 Likewise for additional stylesheets:
    `app/assets/stylesheets/themes/theme-name`.

-## Updating Universal Viewer

-We are currently vendoring Universal Viewer and providing a symlink to the `public/uv` directory to support cache invalidation when we update to a new version.
-In order to update Universal Viewer to a newer version:
-1. Update with yarn if you haven't already: `yarn upgrade`
-1. Update the vendored uv: `bin/uv-update`
-1. Run tests to confirm things are still working
-1. Commit and push your changes

 ## Developing locally

 You will need Docker and Docker Compose installed on your host/local system.